senzing-garage/knowledge-base/demonstrations/senzing-jupyter-on-macos.md

     1. Reason: Senzing API isn't supported on macOS.
     1. So, we have to find a way to run it on Linux on macOS
     1. Answer: Docker

-1. However, Jupyter Notebooks can be used to develop python programs that do not access the Senzing API.
-    1. Examples:
-        1. Analyze / Graph JSON, CSV
-        2. Transform or generate data

 ### Docker-based Jupyter Notebooks